DavidYKay/davidykay.github.io/_posts/2016-06-27-How-to-find-Volume-Using-Structure-Sensor-and-Blender.md

 <img src="../images/2016/06/27-3d-volume/screenshots/delete-cube.png" /> </center>
 <center> <em>Cube-icide.</em>  </center>

-Now, left-click the cube sitting in your project and hit the "delete" key on your keyboard.
+Now, right-click the cube sitting in your project and hit the "delete" key on your keyboard.

 Click the `Delete` button in the confirmation dialogue.